Sergio Aguza

-Sergio Aguza Santiago (born 2 September 1992) is a Spanish footballer who plays for CE Sabadell as a midfielder.
+Sergio Aguza Santiago (born 2 September 1992) is a Spanish footballer who plays as a midfielder for Primera Federación club Arenteiro.

 Club career

 Real Madrid

-Born in Sant Boi de Llobregat, Barcelona, Catalonia, after playing youth football with EF Gavà and UD Cornellà, Aguza joined Real Madrid's youth facilities in 2008, aged 16.
+Born in Sant Boi de Llobregat, Barcelona, Catalonia, after playing youth football with CF Gavà's youth setup EF Gavà and UD Cornellà, Aguza joined Real Madrid's youth facilities in 2008, aged 16.
 In 2011–12 season Aguza made his senior debut, playing for the C-team in the Tercera División.

 In July 2013, he was promoted to the reserves in the Segunda División.

 On 8 September Aguza made his professional debut, starting in a 0–1 home loss against CD Mirandés.
 He scored his first goal on 15 February of the following year, netting his side's second in a 3–1 home success against FC Barcelona B.

 Milton Keynes Dons

 On 31 July 2015, Aguza signed for English Football League Championship side Milton Keynes Dons on a two-year deal.
 Aguza made his debut for the club on 11 August 2015 in the 2–1 Football League Cup win over Leyton Orient.

 On 16 January 2016, following limited appearances for the club, Milton Keynes Dons announced that Aguza had left the club via mutual consent.